YAS-opensource/flask-boilerplate/README.md

 # Flask Boilerplate #

-This is a boilerplate for flask application made for quick start of flask projects.
+This is a boilerplate made for quick start of flask projects.

 ## Instructions ##